karriereat/php-code-quality/README.md

 Currently used for fixing the code.
 Fixes all files in `src` directory.

 This package is not used for checking (linting), because it can't create XML reports.

 ### [squizlabs/PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer)

 Currently used for checking (linting) the code.
 Sniffs all files in `src` directory.

-This package is not used for fixing, because it turned out be buggy (v2.6.0).
+This package is can also be used for fixing, but it fixes way more than specified in PSR2 and is buggy.
 Version v3.0.0 (not released yet) should improve reliability.

 ## Installation